 Look for low spots or sunken concrete around the foundation.
 If the ground is sloping towards the building, the water will not drain correctly and pool up against the foundation wall.
 Most experts recommend that the soil slope downward six inches for the first four feet away from the foundation.

-Waterproofing Solutions for Flooded Basements
+Waterproofing Solutions for Flooded Basement this Spring

 An expertly installed waterproofing system will keep your basement dry and your home safe.
 Our experts will inspect your property and suggest the best system for your situation.
 This may include basement drainage channels, sump pump systems, waterproofing membranes, and exterior waterproofing systems.

 Waterproofing your basement is not a DIY project.
 There are some steps you can take if your basement has flooded, but you will want to call in a professional for more permanent solutions.
 You can hide small problems that grow into big problems.
 These will take more time and money to repair, or if left unrepaired, could potentially damage your foundation and lead to structural damage.
 Don’t let a flooded basement this spring turn into a year round headache.